NoCLin/WebAppify/README.md

 ## Steps

-1. Open context menu (right-click)
+1. Open the context menu by right-clicking
 2. Select TemperMonkey / TemperMonkey (or any other alternatives) -> WebAppify -> Install as PWA
 3. Locate the installation button on the right-hand side of the address bar